Starting an Earth-Friendly Business

 Once considered a feel-good niche supported by a dedicated but small base of consumers, earth-friendly businesses are becoming more mainstream -- and more profitable -- than ever.
 Many environmentally friendly market segments, such as renewable energy, are being driven by climate change and other large-scale phenomena.

 Entrepreneurs starting an earth-friendly business should keep in mind that it involves much more than simply promoting an image of sustainability.
 We tend to think of "green" businesses as those selling environmentally sound products, but it can also refer to sustainable office space, low-impact manufacturing or related practices.

 The most successful green businesses typically are those whose founders and management team are genuinely committed to sustainable practices, since consumers often see through insincere "green-washing" tactics.
-That is why the certification process is so vital to the integrity of green businesses.
+That's why the certification process is so vital to the integrity of green businesses.

 Several international and domestic certifying organizations, including some governmental agencies, exist with the purpose of maintaining the integrity of so-called green practices.
 Some of the more recognizable certifications, often prominently placed on packaging, include the Fair Trade and Certified Organic labels.

 Becoming certified shows consumers and business partners that your business and/or products meet the criteria set out by the certifying body.
 For example, you can't legally advertise your canned tomatoes in the U.S. as "organic" even if you use organic methods in the absence of certification from the U.S. Dept. of Agriculture (USDA).
 Keep in mind that different organizations and agencies usually have different standards for the same thing.